Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Equilibrium phases and correlations

-We first examine the parameter, $U_{AB}/U = -0.6$ and $U/J_x = 10$ [square markers in Figs.~\ref{pdiag_anisotropy}(a1)--(a4)], where the ground state undergoes a transition from a dimer to a tetramer phase for $J_y \gtrsim 0.3 J_x$.
-At $J_y = 0$, the interspecies correlator is most prominent at site $(i, j) = (3, 2)$, signaling strong onsite pairing, with additional significant correlations appearing at neighboring sites along the $j = 3$ row [Fig.~\ref{pdiag_anisotropy}(c1)].
+We first examine the parameter set, $U_{AB}/U = -0.6$ and $U/J_x = 10$ [square markers in Figs.~\ref{pdiag_anisotropy}(a1)--\ref{pdiag_anisotropy}(a4)], where the ground state undergoes a transition from a dimer to a tetramer phase for $J_y \gtrsim 0.3 J_x$.
+At $J_y = 0$, the interspecies correlator is most prominent at site $(i, j) = (3, 2)$, signaling strong on-site pairing, with additional significant correlations appearing at neighboring sites along the $j = 3$ row [Fig.~\ref{pdiag_anisotropy}(c1)].
 Consistent with this, the intraspecies correlator is non-zero only along the $j = 3$ row, peaking at the $(3, 3)$ site [Fig.~\ref{pdiag_anisotropy}(e1)].
-As $J_y$ increases, the interspecies correlator at the reference site progressively drops while enhancing at the surrounding sites [Figs.~\ref{pdiag_anisotropy}(c2)-(c4)].
-Similarly, the intraspecies correlator strengthens across all neighboring sites while developing a local dip at the reference site [Figs.~\ref{pdiag_anisotropy}(e2)-(e4)].
+As $J_y$ increases, the interspecies correlator at the reference site progressively drops while enhancing at the surrounding sites [Figs.~\ref{pdiag_anisotropy}(c2)--\ref{pdiag_anisotropy}(c4)].
+Similarly, the intraspecies correlator strengthens across all neighboring sites while developing a local dip at the reference site [Figs.~\ref{pdiag_anisotropy}(e2)--\ref{pdiag_anisotropy}(e4)].

-A similar trend is observed for the parameter set $U_{AB}/U = -0.85$ and $U/J_x = 8$ [triangular markers in Figs.~\ref{pdiag_anisotropy}(a1)--(a4)], where the tetramer becomes increasingly bound, as evidenced by a progressively larger negative binding energy with increasing $J_y$.
-At $J_y = 0$, both the intraspecies [Fig.~\ref{pdiag_anisotropy}(c1)] and interspecies [Fig.~\ref{pdiag_anisotropy}(e1)] correlators strongly resemble the strictly 1D case discussed earlier.
-As $J_y$ increases, the correlation density is redistributed toward neighboring sites, reflecting a shift in the spatial structure; see Figs.~\ref{pdiag_anisotropy}(d2)-(d4),(f2)-(f4).
-This redistribution signifies the formation of a tightly bound tetramer in the 2D lattices where particles maintain spatial proximity while minimizing double occupancy, a consequence of the competition between increased hopping and effective onsite repulsion.
+A similar trend is observed for the parameter set $U_{AB}/U = -0.85$ and $U/J_x = 8$ [triangular markers in Figs.~\ref{pdiag_anisotropy}(a1)--\ref{pdiag_anisotropy}(a4)], where the tetramer becomes increasingly bound, as evidenced by a progressively larger negative binding energy with increasing $J_y$.
+At $J_y = 0$, both the interspecies [Fig.~\ref{pdiag_anisotropy}(d1)] and intraspecies [Fig.~\ref{pdiag_anisotropy}(f1)] correlators strongly resemble the strictly 1D case discussed earlier.
+As $J_y$ increases, the correlation density is redistributed toward neighboring sites, reflecting a shift in the spatial structure; see Figs.~\ref{pdiag_anisotropy}(d2)--\ref{pdiag_anisotropy}(d4) and \ref{pdiag_anisotropy}(f2)--\ref{pdiag_anisotropy}(f4).
+This redistribution signifies the formation of a tightly bound tetramer in the 2D lattices where particles maintain spatial proximity while minimizing double occupancy, a consequence of the competition between increased hopping and effective on-site repulsion.